-According to this week’s press release from the Insurance Information Institute, the I.I.I has really made flood insurance a hot topic at the National Hurricane Conference to discuss the disasters that occur during floods.
+According to a press release from the Insurance Information Institute, the I.I.I has really made flood insurance a hot topic at the National Hurricane Conference to discuss the disasters that occur during floods.
 Hurricane Katrina cost more than 41 billion dollars alone.

 To limit their exposure to these losses, insurers in coastal states along the Atlantic seaboard and the Gulf of Mexico sell homeowners insurance policies with percentage deductibles for hurricane damage instead of the traditional dollar deductibles.
 These deductibles are separate from deductibles for other perils such as fire.
 They are also based on the value of the home so if the house is insured for $300,000 and has a 5 percent deductible, the first fifteen thousand is paid out of the owner’s pocket.

 During the event of an emergency, not only do you have to protect your home but must plan an evacuation ahead of time.

 Make sure that you have a back-up plan and know where you can stay with family and friends.
 In a formal evacuation, it is also essential to know all routes leading out of the disaster area.
 So many rely on the tried and true exits and those can be blocked.
 Make sure you prepare alternate routes for getting to your new destination safely.